RamaLingeswaraRao950/SlitherNova/README.md

 - Demonstrates **interactive DOM manipulation** in JavaScript.
 - Showcases **responsive design and animations** using CSS.
-- Fun, polished, and ready for deployment!
+- Fun, polished, and ready for deployment !

 ### 🎵 Credits :--